opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/custom-runners.md

 # Adding custom runners

 **Runners** are operation types performed on an OpenSearch cluster.
+You can add customer runners for operations that don't already exist in a workload.

 To add custom runners, use the following steps.